Abdul Bari (professor)

-Abdul Bari (1892–1947), also known as Acha Bacha, was a descendant of Syed Ibrahim Malik Baya, an Indian academic and social reformer.
+Abdul Bari (1892–1947) was an Indian freedom activist, academic and social reformer.
 He sought to bring about social reform in Indian society by awakening people through education.
 He had a vision of India free from slavery, social inequality, and communal disharmony.
 He took part in the freedom movement, for which he was killed.

-Biography
+He was against the Two-nation theory.

+Early life and education

+Abdul Bari was born on 21 January 1884 to Md Qurban Ali as the eldest of 4 children.
+He was born in Kansua but was a resident of Koilwar.
+He was a descendant of Malik Ibrahim Baya, a 14th century sufi saint and warrior.